Spring 2026 John Jay College

 Letter grades follow standard CUNY grading scale.

-• Deadline Policy: All extra credit work must be submitted by the posted due dates.
+• Deadline Policy: Must be submitted by posted due dates.
+No extensions.

-• No Retroactive Credit: Missed or expired extra credit opportunities cannot be completed or submitted later.
+• No Retroactive Credit: Missed extra credit cannot be submitted later.

 Responsibilities & Policies